The Board

 Ron has been a resident of Chino Hills since 1978.
 He is a retired supervising park ranger with twenty one years with County of Orange Regional Parks.
 He is an avid hiker and mountain biker and has served twelve years on the City of Chino Hills Parks and Recreation Commission.
 He has also been a park patron and supporter of Chino Hills State Park since its inception.

-Lisa LaFlame, Board Member
+Steve Stormes, Board Member

 Teri Pope, Cooperating Association Liaison